Sato-Tate Distributions of Catalan Curves: Background

 \subsection{The Sato-Tate axioms}

 We conclude the background section by recalling some necessary conditions for a subgroup of $\USp(2g)$ to occur as a Sato-Tate group.
-These axioms will not be used in our work, but they are useful when attempting to classify all possible Sato-Tate groups for a given dimension $g$ (see, for example, \cite{FKS2012, FiteKS_genus3_2019,FKS2021satotate}).
+These axioms will not be used in our work, but they have been used to classify all possible Sato-Tate groups for a given dimension $g\leq 3$ (see, for example, \cite{FKS2012, FiteKS_genus3_2019,FKS2021satotate}).
 We state the axioms as they are laid out in \cite{FKS2021satotate}.
 For a group $G$ with identity component $G^0$, the Sato-Tate group axioms in dimension $g$ are as follows.

 \begin{enumerate} \item[(ST1)] The group $G$ is a closed subgroup of $\USp(2g)$. \item[(ST2)] (Hodge condition) There exists a homomorphism $\theta\colon \U(1)\to G^0$ such that $\theta(u)$ has eigenvalues $u,u^{-1}$ each with multiplicity $g$.
-The image of such a $\theta$ is called a {\it Hodge circle}, and the set of all Hodge circles generates a dense subgroup of $G^0$. \item[(ST3)] (Rationality condition) For each component $H$ of $G$ and irreducible character $\chi$ of $\GL(\C^{2g})$, the expected value (under the Haar measure) of $\chi(\gamma)$ over $\gamma\in H$ is an integer. \item[(ST4)] (Lefschetz condition) The subgroup of $\USp(2g)$ fixing $\End(\C^{2g})^{G^0}$ is equal to $G^0$. \end{enumerate}
+The image of such a $\theta$ is called a {\it Hodge circle}, and the set of all Hodge circles generates a dense subgroup of $G^0$. \item[(ST3)] (Rationality condition) For each component $H$ of $G$ and irreducible character $\chi$ of $\GL(\mathbb{C}^{2g})$, the expected value (under the Haar measure) of $\chi(\gamma)$ over $\gamma\in H$ is an integer. \item[(ST4)] (Lefschetz condition) The subgroup of $\USp(2g)$ fixing $\End(\mathbb{C}^{2g})^{G^0}$ is equal to $G^0$. \end{enumerate}

 Proposition 3.2 of \cite{FKS2012} proves that, for any abelian variety satisfying both the Mumford-Tate conjecture and the algebraic Sato-Tate conjecture, the Sato-Tate group $G=\ST(A)$ satisfies the first three axioms.
 The last axiom is satisfied if, in addition, the Hodge group of $A$ equals the Lefschetz group of $A$ (see Proposition 3.3 of \cite{FKS2021satotate}).
 Catalan Jacobians satisfy these properties, and so their Sato-Tate groups satisfy the four axioms.